yanglum/metaseg_gui/README.md

 Place metaseg_gui.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file.

 # Change log
+v17: fixed bug with opening images/masks when not in "mass analysis" mode

+v16: add chr count and tethering counts to the csv output file

 v15: now able to adjust contrast and brightness of the dapi image.
 This is slow at the moment - needs to be improved.
 Some other minor compatibility fixes.

 v14: no longer keeping track of pixel count.
 Switch to "draw polygon" if flip from/to listboxes are selected.
 Switch to "draw dot" if dot size is changed.